 Walk the Nature Trail or the Wild Persimmon Hiking Trail to see other species.
 Bald eagles can sometimes be seen nesting in nearby Lake Woodruff National Wildlife Refuge and fishing in Spring Garden Run.
 A bird list is available at the park.

-Fishing is permitted in Spring Garden Run and from the fishing pier; snatch hooks, and cast nets are not allowed on park property…
+Fishing is permitted in Spring Garden Run and from the fishing pier; magnet fishing, snatch hooks, and cast nets are not allowed on park property…

 A freshwater fishing license is required as applicable, and all freshwater fishing laws apply.